 Not only do I have a dedicated space upstairs, but I'm also able to utilize other areas around the house depending on my mood.
 We added a countertop 'bar' to an alcove in the living room (my husband's fabulous idea), where I have plenty of space to spread out and still interact with the household, or watch movies.
-I've also been know to paint in the recliner with kitty company, or sit on the floor and use the coffee table as another floor desk.
+I've also been know to paint at the kitchen table while cooking dinner, on the couch with kitty company, or sitting on the floor using the coffee table as a floor desk.

 Of course there's also an argument that painting outside cannot be beat in nice weather.
 I actually love painting anywhere that isn't my normal space as it has a tendency to take me out of my routine and focus on painting.
 There is no habit associated with painting somewhere new.

 This year I was able to get outside more often due to some new organization supplies.
 The Etchr line of products (Art Satchel, Slate, and Field Case) allowed me to have supplies ready to go and easy to tote around since I have a hard time limiting my haul, even when I’m only going out in to the backyard for 15 minutes.